SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 On-statements enable us to define different policies and update them without breaking other policies.
 Explore that in the exercise below.

 ### Exercise (15min)
+- Switch the two *hello* rules in the rule above.
+What happens and why?

 - Write a rule with different cases (decision between data policies), set the variable "iresource" accordingly:
 	- If the data size is large, "iresource" should be "archive"